Tornado outbreak sequence of April 23–30, 1961: April 30 event

-Southern Marshalltown–Vinton–Center Point–Monticello, Iowa
+Marshalltown–Vinton–Center Point–Monticello, Iowa

 This large, strong, long-tracked F3 tornado–which was most likely a tornado family–first touched down in Southern Marshalltown and immediately became strong, damaging numerous structures.
 The damage to the town alone was estimated at $1 million and eyewitnesses reported that tornado had more than one funnel as it passed through town.
 From there the tornado moved generally eastward at up to 50 mph on a discontinuous path that may have included more than one tornado.
 It first passed south of Garwin before crossing the Hinkle Creek directly into Garrison.
 It then struck the south side of Vinton before moving directly through Center Point and Alice.
 After crossing the Wapsipinicon River and striking the north side of Central City, it crossed Buffalo Creek, striking areas south of Prairiesburg.
 It was observed with a double funnel again as it passed by Monticello, one of four times this was reported during the tornado's lifespan.
 The tornado dissipated shortly after that.

 The tornado traveled 87.7 mi, had a maximum width of 800 yd, and caused $5 million in damage.
 One person was killed and 12 others were injured.
 The tornado was also notable because it was embedded within a massive swath of wind and hail damage that was 20–40 mi wide.
 Wind gust of up to 100 mph were recorded along with hail up to 3 in in diameter.
 Northwest Jones County saw an excessive amount of hail with up to 1 ft drifts in some areas.